CDSoft/luax/doc/term.md

 ## Colors

-The table `term.colors` contain objects that can be used to build colorized string with ANSI sequences.
+The table `term.color` contain objects that can be used to build colorized strings with ANSI sequences.

 An object `term.color.X` can be used: